CS 170 in summer.

 You don’t have lectures or labs to attend, so you will have to pace yourself.
 Figure on at least three hours a day, five days a week.
 It’s a lot better to finish a week’s work early than work frantically to beat a deadline – and maybe get it in late.
 This material is easier for some people than others; you will have to find out how easy or hard it is for you.

-I expect that you will get stuck on assignments from time to time.
+This course will probably take more of your time than most four-credit courses.
+Computer programming can take a lot of time.
+I expect that you will get stuck on assignments from occasionally.
 Finding and fixing problems in programs is part of the experience of programming.
 I will be your resource for help on programs and assignments.
 Email usually works okay, but online chats are sometimes more effective.
 I am not going to set fixed hours to be available, but I will usually be around most evenings and intermittently during the day.
 I work largely from home, and thunderstorms can take me offline without warning.
 If you need to chat with me, we will find a time we can agree on.
 I will rarely be on campus, and may not even be in the state.
 Phone calls don’t work with programming problems; there are just too many things that show up better in text form.

-If you have serious problems that prevent you from working or emailing me, like a dead computer, let me know as soon as feasible – a phone call to 660-785-4547 (CS Department Office) will get to me eventually.
+If you have serious problems that prevent you from working or emailing me, like a dead computer, let me know as soon as feasible – a phone call to 660-785-4547 (CS Department Office) will get to me.

 Let me be explicit about what does not work.
-Every year, I have students who think they don’t need to read my notes, or who wait until the last minute to start working.
+Every year, I have students who think they don’t need to read my notes, who wait until the last minute to start working, or who rely on Google.
 Their experience has been uniformly negative.
 Things are going at double speed since this is a summer class anyway.
 If you get behind, it is hard to get caught back up.

 I generally prefer that you get code to work, rather than give partial credit.
 Partial credit is rather difficult to assess; sometimes one very small thing may be the only change needed, yet represent a large gap in understanding, and sometimes a minor misunderstanding may result in a lot of incorrect code.
 When I tell you to fix something, I expect you to work on it quickly, as in a couple days.